 You are entitled to a manufacturer’s car warranty when you buy a brand-new car.
 It is often included in the price of the vehicle and will have you instantly covered should you need to fix any problems.
 Each manufacturer will offer different policies with their warranty, including what they cover and how long for.
 You should check the details of the policy so you know exactly what you are covered for.
 If you decide to sell your car within its warranty period then the new owner will gain from the remaining cover at no extra cost.

 If you buy a second-hand car, either from a private seller or dealer, whether you buy outright or on PCP, car warranty is an optional add-on.
 If the cars original warranty has run out then you can choose to purchase this extra cover, also known as dealer or after-market warranty.
 When purchasing car warranty by choice, you have more freedom with how extensive you want your cover to be.
-Obviously, the more cover you want, the more expensive it will be.
+Obviously, the more cover you want, the more expensive it will be, or you can opt for a more basic cover to get a cheap car warranty.

 To ensure your warranty remains intact, you must adhere to the manufacturers rules.
 Failure to abide by these guidelines will make your warranty void and you could end up paying for any faults yourself.
 Rules to often abide by include: